My Adventures in Germany,

 The museum had two levels with some BMW's, a Ferrari or two, a Jag XJ220, Mercedes Gull Wing, various facing Porsches, and even the 1930's vintage Auto Union 16 cylinder race car on display.

-The trip to the Nurburgring from Stuttgart and back was around 340 miles but well worth the drive!
+The trip from Stuttgart to the Nurburgring was a little over 200 miles (330km) each way, but well worth the drive!

 NURBURGRING RACE TRACK